micmejia/bible-dump/AMPC/Mark/Mark 5.md

-And the disciples kept saying to Him, You see the crowd pressing hard around You [^l]from all sides, and You ask, Who touched Me?
+And the disciples kept saying to Him, You see the crowd pressing hard around You from all sides, and You ask, Who touched Me?